dortania/OpenCore-Install-Guide/ktext.md

 2. BrcmFirmwareData
 3. BrcmPatchRAM3

-However ProperTree will handle this for you, so you need not concern yourself
+However ProperTree will handle this for you, so you need not concern yourself.

 :::